TatuLund/vaadin-create23/docs/Storefront.PRD.md

      - status,
      - paging (`offset`, `limit`).
    - Additional queries used by the UI:
-     - Find default supervisor for an employee (`UserSupervisor` mapping).
+     - Find default supervisor for a requester/employee (`UserSupervisor` mapping).
      - Find recently decided purchases for login-time notification.

 7. **`PurchaseService` interface** (singleton service)